ThiagoTerraDev/ThiagoTerraDev/README.md

 Acquiring knowledge is something that fascinates me.
 I strive to apply my skills to overcome challenges, adapt to change, design viable solutions, and develop valuable, high-quality projects.

-I’m currently working with technologies such as: JavaScript, TypeScript, MySQL, Node.js, React.js, MaterialUI
+I’m currently working with technologies such as: JavaScript, TypeScript, MySQL, Node.js, React.js, MaterialUI.

-I’m studying: C#, Docker, MongoDB
+I’m studying: C#, Docker, MongoDB.

 I also have experience working with Python.